-2.1 In his complaint to the Ombudsman, the complainant alleged that there had been an abuse of power and a lack of transparency in the selection procedure for the post of assistant/secretary in the Joint Latvian Translation Service.
+2 The alleged abuse of power and lack of transparency in the selection procedure for the post of assistant/secretary in the Joint Latvian Translation Service assistant/secretary in the Joint Latvian Translation Service.
 In order to support his allegation, the complainant pointed out that the trainee (7) who had been offered the post had not been subjected to the relevant job interview and his name was not on the reserve list of the shortlisted candidates.
 He argued that the trainee had been offered the post following the unilateral decision of the Head of Unit of the Joint Latvian Translation Service.